-- 5 given data.
-The PCA analysis transforms the covariance transforms the correlation matrix into an orthogonal form where the eigenvector related to the greatest eigenvalue is the least convergent with the given data.
-This information.
-We then calculate the weight $(w_i = \sqrt{\frac{e_i^2}{\sum_i e_i^2}})$ for each component (or vector v_i , note that the weights sum up to one).
-We also determine the most dominant parameters for each component (v_i) by similar dividing the length of the vector towards that parameter by the length of the whole vector (weight of vector components). - 10 The information derived with PCA could be extracted by analysing the parameters posterior probability distributions but PCA yields a simple, straightforward method for the same purpose.
+- 10 The PCA transforms the correlation matrix into an orthogonal form where the eigenvector related to the greatest eigenvalue is the least convergent-identifiable with the given data.
+We then calculate the weight $(w_i = \sqrt{\frac{e_i^2}{\sum_i e_i^2}})$ for each component (or vector v_i , note that the squared weights sum up to one).
+We also determine the most dominant parameters for each component (v_i) by similar dividing the length of the vector towards that parameter by the length of the whole vector (weight of vector components). - The information derived with PCA could be extracted by analysing the parameters posterior probability distributions but PCA yields a simple, straightforward method for the same purpose.
 The main caveat of the standard PCA method is that it is not applicable to cases with strong nonlinear correlations.
 Therefore we also calculate kernel density estimates (KDE) for the parameters to show that there are no nonlinear correlations.
 The KDE method places a gaussian distribution (kernels) centered at each parameter of the MCMC chain and then sums these kernels to produce an estimate for the whole distribution.
-The - 15 bandwith is calculated using the Scott's rule (?).
+The - 20 bandwith is calculated using the Scott's rule (?).